prestonharberts/bib/Bible/lam2.md

 > In the town squares.
 ###### 12
 > Children say to their mothers,
->  “ Where are food and drink?”
+> “Where are food and drink?”
 > They faint like a wounded warrior
 > In the city squares.
 > They die slowly